- Academic Affairs

-- Share your feelings, but limit discussions in which you give your opinion for not everyone may feel the same
+- Share your feelings but limit discussions in which you give your opinion, because not everyone may feel the same.

-- Identify positive stress relievers – i.e. exercise, prayer, volunteering, etc.
+- Identify positive stress relievers — exercise, prayer, volunteering, etc.

-In situations like this, the number one priority is safety for you and your family.
+In situations like this, the No. 1 priority is safety for you and your family.
 If possible, avoid all areas where disturbances are taking place.
-Here are some basic safety tips:
+Here are basic safety tips: